 Try to find a solution before you write to your professor.
 If you have a question about homework, reach out to your fellow classmates, or check the syllabus before you ask your professor.

-This will make you look resourceful and show that you are taking initiative in figuring out how to solve the problem on your own, and coming to the professor for assistance as a last resort.
+This will make you look resourceful and show that you are taking the initiative in figuring out how to solve the problem on your own, and coming to the professor for assistance as a last resort.

 9. Polite restatement of your request